annezheng/tab-tracker-vue-app/README.md

 # About

-This web app let you create, edit, bookmark, view, delete songs using your own server.
+This web app let you create, edit, bookmark, view, delete songs.

 ### Frontend technologies